jarusll/the-logs/index.md

 I saw alot of joycons gyro gaming videos and I thought about trying out 2 handed as well except wiimote isn't good and so are the joycons.
 I will sleep on this decision for a while.
 If I really want to try 2 handed gaming I'll buy it in 2-3 months.

+I started uploading gyro youtube on videos.
+This way I get to try out new games and test out gyro so I refine my control scheme everytime I try something new.

 # 2022-11-11
 Xeon's monitor borked so we went shopping last saturday.
 He bought a monitor and I bought a Hyper 212 for my thermals and FLARE bought USB Switch which is cool.
 I will buy switches when I have proper remote work setup, not alot of space with dual monitors and mic.
 The cooler took down the temps by 15 degrees.